 The same equation holds for places at higher altitudes - since the atmosphere is thinner on mountain trekking trails, for instance, trekkers will get a higher degree of UV exposure than their counterparts at sea level.
 According to the Mountaineering Handbook, the sun increases in intensity by four percent for every 1,000 feet (300 meters) increase in altitude.

 Seasons also play a role in determining UV intensity, but less so in Southeast Asia compared to more temperate regions.
 The closer you are to the equator, the less variation you get in UV intensity from season to season, although UV intensity is generally high all year round.

 A look at the World Health Organization's worldwide UV measurements tell us that equatorial countries like Singapore (1°N) experience a high UV index number of 13 in March and April… and a decrease of only three units at its lowest point in December.
 Cities like Hanoi in Vietnam (21°N) experience a high UV index number of 12 in July and August, with lows of 6 from November to January.

-About the UV Index
+Use the UV Index to Calibrate Protection